sihaohuanguc/sihaohuanguc.github.io/README.md

 Welcome to my homepage!
 Feel free to navigate through all the pages.
 I have tried to ensure that the content is presented in a simple and easy-to-read manner.

 # News
-1. I just started my new job as a Postdoc at NYGC in March 2025!
+1. I just got the Best Thesis Award in UChicago BMB 2024-2025 academic year!

 # Contact
 Email: sihaohuang1024@gmail.com